 However, it is just as logical that specific lifestyle changes can have a pronounced impact upon the prevalence and severity of OSA.
-Let’s take a look at some excellent suggestions and why each can produce viable results within a relatively short period of time.
+Here are some excellent and practical suggestions for reducing and improving your sleep apnea and why each can produce viable results within a relatively short period of time:

 We are all well aware that smoking and drinking are bad for our health.
 Not only do these substances expose our bodies to numerous toxins, but they are highly addictive.
 When we factor OSA into the equations, the dangers become even more profound.
 Smoking irritates the airways; further exacerbating your symptoms.